Good morning! It’s been a big birthday weekend here in the Shane household. My youngest turned 15 yesterday.

 All in all it was a fun day, and she seemed happy with her small celebration.
 Even without a pandemic, she probably would have chosen the same thing.
 She’s not into mixing friend groups and doesn’t care to be the center of attention at a party.

 But this is 2020, and of course not everything works out quite so nicely.
-Just when we were getting excited about bigger crowds at outdoor events and Becca going back to in-person school this week, we got word that David’s college has extended their virtual classes through the spring semester.
+Just when we were getting excited about bigger crowds at outdoor events and R going back to in-person school this week, we got word that D’s college has extended their virtual classes through the spring semester.

 That’s right, he will not be going back to college at all this year.

 This is his junior year, for anyone following along.
 His sophomore year was suddenly cut short back in March, when the lockdown went into effect, so this means that over a quarter of his college experience will be virtual.